Monterey Defective Product Lawyer

 If you were injured by a defective product, it’s important to seek compensation for your damages, such as medical bills, disability, lost income, and pain and suffering.
 A lawsuit will also hold the manufacturer responsible for its actions.

-To file a product liability claim, contact the Monterey & Santa Cruz defective product lawyers at Allen Law Firm.
+To file a product liability claim, contact the Monterey defective product legal team at the Allen Law Firm.
 We have more than two decades of experience helping injured clients in California recover the compensation they deserve.
-To schedule a consultation, contact us today at (831) 901-3901.
+To schedule a consultation, contact us online today or call us.